SovereignCloudStack/standards/Standards/scs-0215-v1-robustness-features.md

 A clusters certificates can be rotated by updating the cluster, which according to the Kubernetes documentation automatically renews the certificates.
-Another method would be the manual renewal, which can be done through multiple methods, depending on the K8s cluster used.
-An example for a K8s cluster set up with `kubeadm` would be to execute the command
+Another method would be the manual renewal, which can be done through multiple methods, depending on the Kubernetes cluster used.
+An example for a Kubernetes cluster set up with `kubeadm` would be to execute the command

 ```bash
 kubeadm certs renew all